yukimatsuno/give_me_some_credit/README.md

 4. Exit edit mode

 Python script ('cron_job.ipynb'):
-1. Take csv files in '../raw_data/input_folder', data source folder, and create a dataframe
-2. Add rows from the csv files on the current dataframe
-3. Delete csv files in '../raw_data/input_folder', data source folder.
-4. Save the dataframe in '../raw_data' as a 'sample_data.csv'

 Database:
 For the newly retrieved csv files, the contents of these files will be uploaded to GCP SQL server following steps in this link below,